Steps to Financial Aid

 - Apply to RBC and receive confirmation of acceptance.

-- Apply for RBC aid by completing the RBC Scholarships Application.
-Aid is limited, so please apply early to receive full consideration.
+- Submit an RBC Scholarship Application.
+Aid is limited, so apply early to receive full consideration.

 If you have any questions along the way, feel free to contact Twila Weber, Financial Aid Coordinator.